camiloservetti/distance-evaluation/README.md

 - Supports multiple similarity algorithms (e.g., Jaro-Winkler, Levenshtein).
 - Configurable thresholds to categorize similarity scores as LOW, MEDIUM, or HIGH.
 - Reads contact data from a CSV file.

+## RUN

+The program's input and output CSV files are located in src/main/resources.
+To execute the code you must run the Main class located in the src/main/java/com/run directory.